 - (b) The Servicing Human Resource Office must distribute copies of the specific furlough notice to each employee not designated as excepted.
 Personnel actions to effect the furlough will be processed centrally by the staff of the CHCO. - (c) To facilitate the issuance of furlough notices, the CFO must notify the CHCO when available balances for specific organizations or functions remain available to cover activities for approximately 3 workdays. - (d) Members of the Senior Executive Service (SES) will be furloughed in accordance with applicable law and DOE guidance. - (e) Presidential appointees, who are outside the SES and are not otherwise subject to 5 U.S.C.
 6301, the "Federal Employees Family Friendly Leave Act," and attendant regulations governing leave in the Federal service, are not subject to furlough. - (f) The specific authority for furloughing individuals working under mobility agreements pursuant to the Intergovernmental Personnel Act of 1970 (42 U.S.C.
 4701), in organizations either inside or outside the Federal Government, will depend on the nature of individual agreements, the status of the appointments, and/or the funding arrangements for the assignments.
-As a general rule, the following principles apply in determining whether to furlough personnel on Intergovernmental Personnel Act mobility assignments: - Individuals from non-Federal organizations on appointments to DOE are subject to furlough in the same manner as other employees.
+As a general rule, the following principles apply in determining whether to furlough personnel on Intergovernmental Personnel Act mobility assignments: - 1 Employees on detail to agencies affected by the lapse in appropriations should return to DOE, provided that DOE has sufficient funding for that employee.